Juice Lid Ornament

 These lovely ornaments with their blue tones look stunning on the tree.
 Both ornaments used two images from a single card.

-This pretty little bell/house ornament was made from tomato paste lids, which are about 2" in diameter.
-The beads on the trim are 4mm in size.
+Both of these ornaments were made from small tomato paste lids, which are about 2" in diameter.

 Santa and his reindeer came from a single Christmas card.
 To cut the images I first made a paper template the correct size and used that as a guide for cutting the card.
 I glued the pictures in place with tacky glue, then trimmed around the edge with a line of glitter glue.